Please select Menu Source

 Navigating your way out of a commercial lease without incurring significant financial loss can be a complex process.
 However, with the right strategies and a bit of negotiation, it’s possible to minimize the impact on your business.

-• Engaging a Conveyancer or Lawyer: The first step in any property transfer is to engage a professional, such as a conveyancer or real estate lawyer.
+• Engaging a Conveyancer or Lawyer: The first step in any property transfer is to engage a professional, such as a conveyancer or property lawyer.
 They have the knowledge and experience to guide you through the process, helping you understand your obligations and ensuring all paperwork is completed correctly.

 • Preparation of Contract of Sale: The seller, often through their lawyer or conveyancer, prepares the Contract of Sale.
 This document includes all essential details about the property and the agreed terms of the sale.
 The buyer should review this document thoroughly before signing.